osmarks/website/blog/ml-workstation.md

 Unless you want to spend lots of your time messing around with drivers, Nvidia is your only practical choice for compute workloads.
 Optimized kernels[^12] such as [Flash Attention](https://github.com/Dao-AILab/flash-attention) are generally only written for CUDA, hampering effective compute performance on alternatives.
 AMD make capable GPUs for gaming which go underappreciated by many buyers, and Intel... make GPUs... but AMD does not appear to be taking their compute stack seriously on consumer hardware[^3] and Intel's is merely okay[^4].

-AMD's CUDA competitor, ROCm, appears to only be officially supported on the [highest-end cards](https://rocm.docs.amd.com/projects/radeon/en/latest/docs/compatibility.html), and (at least according to [geohot as of a few months ago](https://geohot.github.io/blog/jekyll/update/2023/06/07/a-dive-into-amds-drivers.html)) does not work very reliably even on those.
-AMD also lacks capable matrix multiplication acceleration, meaning its GPUs' AI compute performance is lacking - even the latest RDNA 3 hardware only has [WMMA](https://gpuopen.com/learn/wmma_on_rdna3/), which reuses existing hardware slightly more efficiently, resulting in the top-end RX 7900 XTX being slower than Nvidia's last-generation RTX 3090 in theoretical matrix performance.
+AMD's CUDA competitor, ROCm, appears to only be officially supported on the [highest-end cards](https://rocm.docs.amd.com/projects/radeon/en/latest/docs/compatibility.html), and (at least according to [geohot as of a few months ago](https://geohot.github.io/blog/jekyll/update/2023/06/07/a-dive-into-amds-drivers.html)) does not work very reliably even on those. ~~AMD also lacks capable matrix multiplication acceleration, meaning its GPUs' AI compute performance is lacking - even the latest RDNA 3 hardware only has [WMMA](https://gpuopen.com/learn/wmma_on_rdna3/), which reuses existing hardware slightly more efficiently, resulting in the top-end RX 7900 XTX being slower than Nvidia's last-generation RTX 3090 in theoretical matrix performance.~~ The AMD RX 9070 XT now has competent matrix acceleration, but the RDNA 4 generation doesn't have anything higher-end than it, and it only has 16GB of VRAM and mediocre bandwidth.

+[Tenstorrent Blackhole](https://tenstorrent.com/hardware/blackhole) is a very credible competitor - hardware-wise.
+The compute is on par with an RTX 4090, and they are cheaper and have more VRAM, although less VRAM bandwidth.
+The p150a has absurdly fast networking for scale-out (multi-accelerator) workloads.
+However, the software is barely functional - they have gone through several software stacks, [basic features are broken](https://github.com/tenstorrent/tt-metal/issues/19950) and, at least based on the open bounties and discussion on the Discord, they appear more concerned with making specific workloads run than a general solution (making their compiler robust).
+Additionally, idle power consumption is ~100W with the current firmware, as opposed to ~10W for a modern GPU, which adds lots to effective cost, and as they aren't GPUs they can't do display output themselves.

 Intel GPUs have good matrix multiplication accelerators, but their most powerful (consumer) GPU product is not very performant and the software is problematic - [Triton](https://github.com/intel/intel-xpu-backend-for-triton) and [PyTorch](https://github.com/intel/intel-extension-for-pytorch) are supported, but not all tools will support Intel's integration code, and there is presently an issue with addressing more than 4GB of memory in one allocation due to their iGPU heritage which apparently causes many problems.